Kentavious Caldwell-Pope NBA Playoffs Player Props: Nuggets vs. Suns

 - The Nuggets rank 27th in possessions per game with 99.5.
 His opponents, the Suns, have a middling offensive tempo, ranking 19th with 101.4 possessions per contest.

-- Defensively, the Suns are sixth in the league, giving up 111.6 points per game.
+- The Suns are the sixth-best defensive team in the NBA, allowing 111.6 points per game.

-- The Suns give up 42.9 rebounds per game, ranking 11th in the league.
+- On the glass, the Suns are ranked 11th in the league, conceding 42.9 rebounds per contest.

-- Looking at assists, the Suns have allowed 23.4 per contest, third in the league.
+- Looking at assists, the Suns have allowed 23.4 per game, third in the NBA.

-- In terms of 3-pointers, the Suns are third in the NBA, conceding 11.4 makes per contest.
+- Looking at 3-pointers, the Suns have given up 11.4 makes per game, third in the league.

 Kentavious Caldwell-Pope vs. the Suns